charlax/professional-programming/README.md

   - Powerpoint-style presentations somehow give permission to gloss over ideas, flatten out any sense of relative importance, and ignore the interconnectedness of ideas.

 ![Write like an Amazonian](./images/amazon_writing_rules.jpeg)

+> If you’re overthinking, write.
+If you’re underthinking, read.
+> – @AlexAndBooks_

 ### Writing for performance